-4.4 Whilst our decision-making over the future retention of these assets is likely to be based on comparative investment returns, we need to benchmark our related performance indicators against any compiled by other Local Authorities for contextual purposes.
+4.6 Whilst our decision-making over the future retention of these assets will be based on void rates and comparative investment returns, we should also benchmark our related performance indicators against any compiled by other Local Authorities for contextual purposes.
 There may for instance be a correlation between rates of return and condition, and this may inform our future decisions on planned maintenance for these units.
 We are therefore participating in a benchmarking group co-ordinated by Leicestershire County Council, geared to specifically compare the performance of industrial assets.